GavinHuttley/tib/_sources/python/more_looping.rst.txt

 Exercises
 =========

-**1.** Consider the following two-dimension list
+**1.** Consider the following two-dimensional list

 .. code-block:: text

     [[0, 4, 1],
      [1, 7]]

 The number of "columns" is different between the first and second rows.
-Write a nested foor loop that prints the row index, column index and the value fof every element in that list.
+Write a nested for loop that prints the row index, column index and the value of every element in that list.

 It should produce output like: